Towards Predicting Multi-Vulnerability Attack Chains in Software Supply Chains from Software Bill of Materials Graphs: Preliminary Results

 We use the publicly available \textit{Wild SBOMs} dataset~\cite{Soeiro+2025a} for the HGAT evaluation.
 We filter to CycloneDX-format SBOMs for Python projects and use a subset of 200 randomly selected SBOMs for our current experiments.
 The filtered subset, train/val/test splits, and trained model checkpoints are provided in our dataset~\cite{DVN/A6CZRB_2026}.
 We chose CycloneDX because it is the format most represented in the Wild SBOMs corpus for Python; the downstream graph schema is not format-specific, and adapting the ingestion parser for SPDX SBOMs would be straightforward.
 We split SBOMs into training, validation, and testing sets (70\%, 15\%, and 15\%, respectively).
 The HGAT achieves 91.03\% Accuracy, 80.84\% Precision, 68.26\% Recall, and 74.02\% F1-score on the \texttt{has-any-CVE} component label.
 To test whether dependency structure contributes a signal beyond local metadata, we ablate \texttt{DEPENDS\_ON} edges by masking them at inference time on the trained model (i.e., zeroing the edge index without retraining).
 This ablation sharply reduces positive predictions (Recall collapses to 0), suggesting the model relies on relational structure rather than only node-local signals.
 Importantly, the resulting high Accuracy under ablation is consistent with class imbalance (predicting the majority class), so Recall and F1 are the more informative indicators for this test.

 We also evaluate the MLP-based CVE-pair cascade predictor on a seed set of 35 documented multi-CVE chains described in Section~\ref{sec:approach}, paired with sampled non-chain CVE pairs (2:1 negatives to positives).
-On this initial setting, the model achieves 0.93 ROC-AUC, indicating clear separation between within-chain and sampled non-chain pairs.
-We note that this result reflects the model's ability to distinguish metadata patterns of co-exploited CVE pairs from random pairs; it does not yet demonstrate prediction of novel, previously undocumented chains.
+On this initial setting, the model achieves 0.93 ROC-AUC.
+We acknowledge that the ROC-AUC metric may achieve high performance but be misleading in the case of unbalanced classes in the data.
+Moreover, our preliminary results indicate the model's ability to distinguish metadata patterns of co-exploited CVE pairs from random pairs.
+However, it does not yet demonstrate the prediction of novel, previously undocumented chains.
 This evaluation is limited by chain scarcity and by pair-level splitting: the same CVE may appear in both train and test via different pairings, which can inflate apparent generalization.
 We implement chain-level and temporal splits to better measure generalization to unseen cascades.